backdrop-contrib/content_limiter/README.md

 Content Limiter
 ======================
-Content Limiter provides options for limiting the scope of content for any given type.
+Content Limiter provides options for limiting the scope of content for content types.
 After enabling limiting the content type will be restricted to retain a specific amount of content pieces.
 When a content piece is added that exceeds the limit, Content Limiter will delete as many items needed to enforce the set limit.
 The default maximum content